 In conclusion, while soaking bone marrow before cooking is a common practice, it is not necessarily required.
 The decision to soak or not to soak depends on personal preference and desired flavor.
 Experimentation and trying out different methods will help you determine the approach that works best for you.

-See also How long to cook pancakes in oven
+See also How to cook instant rice in the microwave

 The Basics of Bone Marrow